ChuksCODE/DA-Class-Attendance/README.md

 ## Results/Findings
+---

 ![](viz_result.png)

-Insights from the SkilHarvest Interns Demographics
+Insights from the SkilHarvest Interns Demographics shows the following:

 - The number of students who responded to the survey are 44.
 - There were more males than females in the Data Analysis class